johnbohunt/Filter.Regeneration/John/README.md

 _Picture of the power supply for the turbo_
 Make sure it's wired correctly before turning it on.
 _Picture of the correct wiring_
-Currently, we have an improvised method to turn on the system.
-Short these two wires to start the turbo.
-_the two damn wires we need to put a switch on_
+You can turn on the turbo pump by turning on the voltage source and flipping this switch.
+Double check the system is below 20 mtorr, then start the turbo pump.
+_Picture of the switch_
 You should hear a “whirring” sound as the blades spin up to 1500 Hz and takes ~3 mins to come all the way up to speed

 - Note: There are now blades spinning around 1500 times per second!